arangodb/spring-boot-starter/demo/README.md

 };
 ```

-## Single entity
+### Single entity

-First, we want to find Ned Stark again.
-But this time we don't know the id of the persisted entity.
-We start with
+First, find Ned Stark again.
+But this time without knowing the id of the
-creating a Character with the same property values as the searched one.
-Then create an `Example` instance of it with
+persisted entity.
+Start with creating a Character with the same property values
+as the searched one.
+Then create an `Example` instance of it with `Example.of(T)
-`Example.of(T)` and search for it with `findOne(Example)` from our `CharacterRepository`.
+and search for it with `findOne(Example)` from your `CharacterRepository`:

 ```java
 final Character nedStark = new Character("Ned", "Stark", false, 41);